 Paris Under Curfew: Europe Reacts As Countries See Highest-Ever Coronavirus Numbers

-Coronavirus restrictions are taking effect in the Netherlands, the U.K., the Czech Republic and other parts of Europe Wednesday, as nations try to reverse an alarming wave in new cases.
+Coronavirus restrictions are taking effect in the Netherlands, the U.K., the Czech Republic and other parts of Europe on Wednesday as nations try to reverse an alarming wave in new cases.
 The continent is now seeing more new coronavirus cases – an average of 100,000 daily — than at any other time during the pandemic.

 Bars, restaurants and schools are being shut down or sharply limited, and officials are working to bolster hospital capacity, to accommodate an expected influx of new COVID-19 patients.